sellenth/quoridor3d/README.md

 - [ ] lint this thing
 - [ ] factor out board operations into new class
 - [ ] allow spectators
-- [ ] different color for wall cursor
 - [ ] better indicator for when it's your turn
 - [ ] make cursor movement relative to camera's front
 - [ ] pick character color